ArhanChaudhary/qter/media/paper/paper.typ

 IDDFS solves the memory issue, but is lacking in speed because tree searching is still slow.
 The overwhelming majority of paths explored lead to no solution.
 What would be nice is if we could somehow know whether all paths that continue from a given node are dead ends without having to check by brute-force.

 For this, we introduce the idea of a _pruning table_.
-For any given Rubik's Cube state, a pruning table tells you a lower bound on the number of moves needed to reach a Cycle Combination Solver solution.
+For any given Rubik's Cube position, a pruning table tells you a lower bound on the number of moves needed to reach a Cycle Combination Solver solution.
 Suppose we are running IDDFS until depth $12$, and we've done 5 moves so far.
 Say we are at this node.

 #figure(
     cetz.canvas(length: 15pt, {